Kim Hea Kyung

 Kim Hea Kyung (Note: Current romanization follows an official government request.
-Formerly romanized as Kim Hye-kyung or Kim Hye-gyeong.) (born 12 September 1966) is a South Korean pianist who is the 13th first lady of South Korea as the wife of President Lee Jae Myung, who took office on 4 June 2025.
+Formerly romanized as Kim Hye-kyung or Kim Hye-gyeong.) (born 12 September 1966) is a South Korean pianist who is the first lady of South Korea since 2025, as the wife of Lee Jae Myung, the 14th president of South Korea.

 Early life and education

 Kim Hea Kyung was born on 12 September 1966 in Seoul to a middle-class family.
 She completed her studies at Sunhwa Arts School before pursuing piano studies degree at Sookmyung Women's University.

 Career

 Kim had intended to pursue graduate studies in Austria while working as a piano instructor.
-But when she met Lee Jae-myung in August 1990, her plans were altered.
+But when she met Lee Jae Myung in August 1990, her plans were altered.
 She gained public attention by appearing on television programs alongside her husband.

 At first, Kim did not want Lee to become involved in politics, but as Lee grew more well-known during his term as mayor of Seongnam, Kim changed her mind and began publicly supporting him.
 Kim eventually came to believe that "participating in public service with her husband was rewarding," according to Korea JoongAng Daily.

-In 2018, she was accused of operating a social media account that posted derogatory comments about others.
-The same year, she published a cookbook titled Let's Make Meals.
+In 2018, she published a cookbook titled Let's Make Meals.

 In 2022, she was accused of using a Gyeonggi Province government credit card for her personal expenses.
 She was fined 1.5 million won by an appellate court, which ruled that her actions constituted a violation of the Public Official Election Act, as they were deemed to have benefited her husband’s campaign.
+This case has been criticized by many in comparison to other comparable cases, for example, cases regarding Kim Keon Hee.
 Kim has appealed the conviction to the Supreme Court.